mbarkhau/oxford5k-data/README.md

-# Scraper for pdf files from
+# Scraper for PDF files from

-This is a quick scraper I wrote to parse some pdf files an generate wordlists.
+This is a quick scraper I wrote to parse some PDF files an generate wordlists.

 Usage: